soggiest/tectonic-installer/README.md

 The [Yarn](https://yarnpkg.com) JavaScript package manager is required for building the frontend code.
 On OS X, install using Homebrew: `brew install yarn`.

+#### GovCloud usage

+To install Tectonic into the GovCloud follow the steps below.

+Follow the steps in `Initiate the Cluster Configuration` below, however use `PLATFORM=aws-gov` as the platform variable.

+Modify the `terraform.tfvars` created by the command created above located in the `build/<CLUSTER NAME>/` directory.
+If you are not using Route53 in GovCloud you will need to enter values for `external_dns` and `aws_dns_server` variables.

+Create a directory under the `build` directory named `dns-create`.

+Inside `build/dns-cerate` copy the `terraform.tfvars` file created above.

+Run the following command to set up your GovCloud VPC and a private DNS server

+`terraform init ../../platforms/aws-gov`

+`terraform plan ../../platforms/aws-gov`

+`terraform apply ../../platforms/aws-gov`

+After these steps have completed succesfully run the same three commands in the `build/<CLUSTER NAME>` directory.

+**IMPORTANT** You will need a copy of your Tectonic License and your Quay Pull secret located inside the `build/<CLUSTER NAME>` directory.

 #### Common Usage

 **Choose your platform**